technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 11 - Enable smart assist for the bot framework and guide agents with scripts.md

 so that agents who use the channel of this workstream can see the suggestions.

-1. Switch back to Customer Service admin center, go to **Workstreams** in **Customer support**.
+1. Switch back to Copilot Service admin center, go to **Workstreams** in **Customer support**.

     ![A screenshot of a phone Description automatically